Certified dimension reduction in nonlinear Bayesian inverse problems: Numerical illustration

-Once both the projector and the approximation of the conditional expectation are defined, the KL divergence $D_{\rm KL}(\nu \| \hat\nu_r)$ is approximated with $10^6$ samples drawn from the posterior using the DILI algorithm \cite{Cui2016_DILI}.
+Once both the projector and the approximation of the conditional expectation are defined, the KL divergence $\Dkl (\nu || \hat\nu_r)$ is approximated with an independent set of $10^6$ samples drawn from the posterior using the DILI algorithm \cite{cui2016dimension}.
 This approximation is assumed to be sufficiently accurate for the purpose of our experiments.

 Among the different ways of approximating the conditional expectation, the sample-based approach with $M = 10$ outperforms both the one-sample approach ($M=1$) and the deterministic approach ($Y_1 = m$).
 As shown in the theoretical analysis of Section \ref{sec:ApproximationConditionalExpectation}, the error due to approximating the conditional expectation is, in expectation, proportional to the reconstruction error; this is why we observe that the error decays quickly with the rank of the projector even when $M$ is small.
 Note that the cost for evaluating the approximation of the conditional expectation is proportional to $M$: it is exactly $M$ times the cost of evaluating the exact likelihood function $f$, which might be expensive when $M$ is large.
 Therefore we would prefer using the deterministic prior mean approach ($Y_1 = m$) which, in addition to having a low evaluation cost, has an accuracy comparable to that of the sample-based approach with $M = 10$ and seems better than the one-sample approach ($M=1$).